The Ruined Manor in the Lost Village of Hampton Gay

 There has been water mill at Hampton Gay on the River Cherwell since the 13th century.
 It was a grain mill until 1681 when it was converted into a paper mill.
 The nineteenth century was a particularly eventful time for the mill.

 In 1812 continuous paper making equipment was installed.
 Between 1863 and 1873 it underwent reconstruction, but two years after that work was completed it was destroyed by fire.
-It was rebuilt and then re-re-roofed in 1876.
+It was rebuilt and then re-roofed in 1876.
 By 1880 it had both a water wheel powered by the river and a steam engine and was capable of producing a ton of paper per day.
 It closed in 1887 after a second fire.
 That same year, a third fire consumed the manor house.
 After the fire at the manor, the owners sold the mill and its remaining stock to pay the rent.
 Some time after 1887 it was demolished.
 Some remains and waterways still remain.

 The train crash